 Our ProSLIC provides the analog subscriber line interface on the source end of the telephone which generates dial tone, busy tone, caller ID and ring signal.
-Our ProSLIC product family has offerings for short-haul applications suitable for the customer premises as well as long-haul applications suitable for the traditional telephone company central office.
+Our offerings include short-haul applications suitable for the customer premises as well as long-haul applications suitable for the traditional telephone company central office.